The Cobra Snake in Ancient Egypt

 The cobra is an animal that attacks its prey by spitting poison into their eyes, which causes the victim to go blind.
 That is the rationale for the cobra snake’s usage as a guardian sign to keep the king safe.
 The Pharaoh has at least three meters of safety “in case the cobra snake is always on his forehead” thanks to the poison’s three-meter range, which prevents anybody from approaching the king’s safe area.

-Egypt Fun Tours is fully prepared with the best professional tour guides who are willing to explain and tell you interesting stories from ancient Egypt.
+Egypt Fun Tours’ best professional tour guides are fully prepared and willing to explain and tell you interesting stories from ancient Egypt.